 2017 $100,000 Windsor Park Stud Karaka Stayers Cup

 The $100,000 Karaka Stayers Cup was added to the Karaka Million Race Series in 2014.
 The race is held over 2200m at the Karaka Million Twilight Meeting at Ellerslie Racecourse.

-The 2016 event is open to all Karaka Yearling Sale graduates whether they have ever been entered in the Karaka Million Series or not.
-All Karaka Yearling Sale graduates will be eligible to enter the race in 2016 and 2017.
+The 2017 event is open to all Karaka Yearling Sale graduates whether they have ever been entered in the Karaka Million Series or not.

 From 2018, this race will be restricted to Karaka Million Series eligible horses.